Long-Term Human Video Generation of Multiple Futures Using Poses: Conclusions and future work

 In this work, we present a novel method for generating long-term future videos of multiple futures from an input human video using a hierarchical approach: first predicting future human poses and then generating the future video.
 We propose a novel network to predict long-term future human pose sequences by using unidimensional convolutional neural network in adversarial training.
 Also, we propose two additional inputs that allow predicting a variety of multiple futures: a latent code and an attraction point.
 Finally, videos generated with our predicted poses are also long and multiple.
 Experimental results on the realism, diversity, and accuracy of the generated poses and videos show the superiority of the proposed method over the state-of-the-art.

-As our future work, since our method generates videos frame by frame, videos with a higher resolution could be generated by leveraging the latest image generation techniques using GAN \cite{brock2018large}.
-Also, we plan to tackle the limitations of our method; for example, generating videos with moving background, and generating videos different from humans.
+As our future work, since our method generates videos frame by frame, videos with a higher resolution could be generated by leveraging the latest image generation techniques using GAN \cite{brock2018large,karras2019style}.
+Also, we plan to tackle the limitations of our method; for example, generating videos with moving background.

-\begin{acks} This work was partially supported by JST CREST Grant Number JPMJCR1403, Japan, and partially supported by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as "Seminal Issue on Post-K Computer." \end{acks}